axiom-data-science/portal-docs/overview.rst

 	************************
 	Quality Control (QARTOD)
 	************************
 	Quality control algorithms are run on datasets and quality flag results are shown for visual exploration.
-The data quality procedures meet the U.S. Integrated Ocean Observing System (IOOS) :ref:'Quality Assurance of Real Time Ocean Data (QARTOD) <https://ioos.noaa.gov/project/qartod/>' maintained through the :ref:'IOOS QC library.<https://github.com/ioos/ioos_qc>' The automated QC algorithms do not screen out or delete any data, or prevent it from being downloaded.
+The data quality procedures meet the U.S. Integrated Ocean Observing System (IOOS) 'Quality Assurance of Real Time Ocean Data (QARTOD) <https://ioos.noaa.gov/project/qartod/>' maintained through the'IOOS QC library.<https://github.com/ioos/ioos_qc>' The automated QC algorithms do not screen out or delete any data, or prevent it from being downloaded.
 The algorithms only flag “suspect” data points for visualization and deliver those flags as additional attributes in downloaded data.

 	Roll up quality flags summarizing pass, suspect, and failed values can be seen under Inventory.